 BACKGROUND IMAGE 06 // Image taken by Boris Diakovsky and reproduced under license from Shutterstock.

 BACKGROUND IMAGE 07 // Image taken by Victor Lauer and reproduced under license from Shutterstock.

-BACKGROUND IMAGE 09 // Image created by Super Radical.
-Sky underlay taken by Alekss and reproduced under license from Adobe Stock.
+BACKGROUND IMAGE 09 // Image created by SUPER RADICAL LTD. Sky underlay taken by Alekss and reproduced under license from Adobe Stock.
 City underlay taken by Migel and reproduced under license from Shutterstock.
 Special thanks to Marie Rouger, Martina Petrosino and Harry Harrison for their assistance creating this image.